 In the 1950s and 60s, hundreds of companies rebuilt picture tubes.
 At that time tubes failed frequently, and rebuilding was an inexpensive alternative to buying a new one.
 Today picture tubes outlast the average TV set, and only a few companies still rebuild them.

-Here is the process:
+Here is a brief description of the process:

-6. The tube on the stem is then crimped to seal the CRT.
+7. The tube on the stem is then crimped to seal the CRT.

 8. There will be remaining molecules of gasses in the tube which must be removed.
 Barium is used for this purpose.
 The "getter", which is attached to the gun, is "flashed" to remove the remaining gas.
 This is done using an RF induction heater.

 9. A high voltage is applied to the anode and filaments of the tube to prevent future arcing.

 10. The cathode is activated by applying different filament voltages for a period of time.

 11. The base is installed, soldering the wires coming out of the gun and using silicone adhesive.

 12. The tube is tested for emission and shorts.